Pulse Announces a $9.0 Million - GuruFocus.com

-CALGARY, Alberta, July 01, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to announce the signing of a $9.0 million seismic data licensing sales contract.
+CALGARY, Alberta, July 01, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD, Financial) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to announce the signing of a $9.0 million seismic data licensing sales contract.

 Revenue of $5.4 million related to the initial delivery of data has been recognized upon the execution of the contract, with the majority of the remaining data to be delivered in 2023, and the final tranche of data to be delivered in 2024.
 The remaining revenue after the initial delivery of data will be recognized when the data is delivered to the customer.